Elective Course Description

 - Organize and deliver a clear, concise, and thorough oral presentation of a patient’s history and examination.

 - Explain the findings on clinical history and examination that suggest a hematologic or oncologic disorder which requires further evaluation and treatment.

-- Demonstrate knowledge of the diseases for which stem cell
+- Demonstrate knowledge of the diseases for which stem cell transplantation is indicated.

 - Edward Copelan Hematopoietic Stem-Cell Transplantation NEJM 2006; 354:1813-26

 - Richard O’Reilly T cell depleted Allogeneic Hematopoietic Cell Transplants as a Platform for Adoptive Therapy with Leukemia Selective or Virus-Specific T Cells.
 BMT 2015; 50: 543-550